Education Programs

 Older students (2nd Grade +)

 The “Home Escape Plan” is one of the most important programs we present.
 Because most fatal fires happen at night when we are sleeping, participants start in our “Fire Safety Bedroom” and must decide the safest route to exit the room based on a simulated fire scenario.
 Participants are also given materials to develop their own home escape plan for their family.
+Students and chaperones are taught the components of the escape plan listed below to be more prepared in the event of a fire in their home.

 Our presentation includes-

-2. Working Smoke Detectors in the home.
+1. Working Smoke Detectors in the home.

-3. Know Two Ways Out of Every Room in the Home.
+2. Know Two Ways Out of Every Room in the Home.

-4. Sleep with Bedrooms Doors Closed.
+3. Sleep with Bedrooms Doors Closed.

-5. Establish a Meeting Place outside the home for the family to meet to determine if everyone made it out.
+4. Establish a Meeting Place outside the home for the family to meet to determine if everyone made it out.

 Adults and Senior Citizens

 Since most home fires start in the kitchen, adults and senior citizens visit our “Fire Safety Kitchen”.
-In this interactive kitchen, we discuss the common causes of kitchen fires, how to prevent them and what to do if one happens.
+In this interactive kitchen, we discuss the common causes of kitchen fires, how to prevent them, and what to do if one happens.
 They are also offered a chance to participate in the home escape plan program.

 Our presentation includes-